deltaDNA/unity-sdk/README.md

 If you make changes to the enabled networks the changes to the build.gradle file should be committed to version control.

+In order for the menu items to work you will need to have the Android SDK installed and setup for your Unity project.
+From the Android SDK you will need to have a version of build-tools and an SDK platform installed, as well as recent versions of the *Android Support Repository* and *Google Repository*.

 ## Migrations

 ### Version 4.2